openego/eDisGo/doc/usage_details.rst

-The `curtail_voltage` method also allows the changing of the lower voltage threshold, the generator node voltage below which no curtailment will be assigned to the generator, using the `voltage_threshold_lower` keyword argument.
+The `curtail_voltage` method also allows the changing of the lower voltage threshold, the generator node voltage below which no curtailment will be assigned to the generator, using the `voltage_threshold` keyword argument.
 By default, this voltage is set to 1.0.

 You can also define curtailment directly upon defining your scenario.
 Assuming you have the load and feed-in time series as well as the curtailment defined